Including References in Your CV

 Your references are professionals who can vouch for your character, skills and work history to prospective employers.

-The testimonial document or written declaration of your character and skills is called a ‘reference’ and the person supplying it is referred to as the ‘referee’.
-This is someone you have worked with and who is happy to be contacted by recruiters to answer questions about your skills and your performance in previous jobs.
+The testimonial document or written declaration of your character and skills is called a ‘reference’ and the person supplying it is known as the 'referee.'
+A referee is someone you have worked with and who is happy to be contacted by recruiters to answer questions about your skills and performance in previous jobs.

 When to include references in your CV